fastly/fastly-magento2/Documentation/TLS.md

 option.
 If doing so, make sure to set the base-urls in Magento to the same name.

-In Fastly's Configure page set the origin port to 80 (or the listening port of the magento server).
+In Fastly's Configure page set the origin port to 80 (or the listening port of the Magento server).
 In the TLS options for the origin make sure that 'Connect to backend using TLS' is set to 'No'.
 This tells Fastly to send requests to the origin unencrypted.